Turkish employee of US Consulate indicted for espionage

 The Turkish government accused U.S.-based cleric Fethullah Gulen for attempting a “judicial coup” with that investigation and labeled his network a terror group.
 Gulen is also blamed for the 2016 failed coup but he denies the accusations.

-The indictment said Topuz, who worked for the Drug Enforcement Agency in the U.S. Consulate in Istanbul, told authorities he had been in touch with several police officers with alleged links to Gulen for narcotic investigations and also worked as a translator and fixer.
+The indictment said Topuz, who worked as a translator and fixer for the Drug Enforcement Agency in the U.S. Consulate in Istanbul, told authorities he had been in touch with several police officers with alleged links to Gulen for narcotic investigations.

 Most Read Nation & World Stories